Gul Agha Sherzai: Political career after Kandahar

 In 2004, Sherzai was appointed Governor of Nangarhar Province, after a spell as "Special Advisor" to Hamid Karzai.

 In July 2006, Sherzai narrowly escaped an assassination attempt at a funeral outside Jalalabad.
 The attempt killed five police officers and wounded several more people, including some children.
 He opened the newly built highway connecting Jalalabad city with Torkham, which is one of the most popular border towns between Afghanistan and Pakistan.
 Afghan President Karzai and Pakistan's Prime Minister Shaukat Aziz were also present during the inauguration.

 In 2008 he met Barack Obama.

 In January 2009, an article by Ahmad Majidyar of the American Enterprise Institute included Sherzai on a list of fifteen possible candidates in the 2009 Afghan Presidential election.
 In May 2009, he announced that he would not be a candidate.
 Nevertheless, his name was on an August 2009 ballot, and preliminary results placed him 17th in a field of 38.

 Sherzai's brother is Abdul Raziq Sherzai, a commander who captured Kandahar airfield in 2001-02 and was subsequently made the Kandahar wing commander of the Afghan Air Force.

 On October 2, 2013, Sherzai resigned from his post as Governor of Nangarhar Province and formally announced himself as a candidate for Afghanistan's 2014 Presidential Election.

+Since 2021, Sherzai pledged allegiance to the Taliban government and he had also congratulated their victory in the American War in Afghanistan after they took over Kabul.